 Foxes are some of the most famous creatures living in our green and urban areas.
 But, as it turns out, they’re actually pretty misunderstood, too!
 How much do you know about the wily fox?
-Here are more than a few facts to help broaden your mind.
+Here are more than a few fun facts about foxes to help broaden your mind.

 In fact, foxes have very similar eyes to cats – they have vertical pupils!